nabilgithub258/nabilgithub258/README.md

 ## Hi there 👋, I am Nabil

-A passionate Data Analyst from USA.
+A passionate Data Analyst from New Jersey.

 - 🔭 I’m currently working on multiple projects.